-- Use only as many words as needed to convey a compelling and necessary context. - Use narrative, expository, and scientific types of language and vary it to make it appropriate for the context. - Use everyday language and active voice where possible. - Analyze the reading level to ensure it is accessible to the vast majority of students. - Use a variety of modalities to convey information, such as text, images, and video. - Avoid using words that have different scientific and colloquial meanings. - Use similar language conventions within and across disciplines. - Research about how students learn should be taken into consideration in scoring guidance.
+- Use only as many words as needed to convey a compelling and necessary context. - Use narrative, expository, and scientific types of language and vary it to make it appropriate for the context. - Use everyday language and active voice where possible. - Analyze the reading level to ensure it is accessible to the vast majority of students. - Use a variety of modalities to convey information, such as text, images, and video. - Avoid using words that have different scientific and colloquial meanings. - Use similar language conventions within and across disciplines. - Pay careful attention to how assumptions about opportunities to develop relevant content knowledge may affect students' ability to comprehend items or stimuli and their ability to articulate thinking.
+This should be an important consideration in scoring guidance as well as reflected in interpretations of student performance.

 It is important to note that NAEP Science is an assessment of science in English.
-The considerations listed above not only benefit all students but have the potential to reduce the cognitive load for students who may be simultaneously learning English and science in schools (e.g., designated English Learners, emergent bilingual learners, etc.).
+The considerations listed above not only benefit all students but have the potential to reduce the cognitive load for students who may be simultaneously learning English and science in schools

+(e.g., designated English Learners, emergent bilingual learners, etc.).